NanoHttpd/nanohttpd/README.md

 * File server supports simple skipping for files (continue download).
 * File server serves also very long files without memory overhead.
 * Contains a built-in list of most common mime types.
+* Runtime extension support (extensions that serve particular mime types) - example extension that serves Markdown formatted files.
+Simply including an extension JAR in the webserver classpath is enough for the extension to be loaded.

 ## How is the project managed?